19hours/sg-statutes/Acts/Singapore Totalisator Board Act.md

 (3) A turf club may, from time to time, make by-laws controlling the admission of persons to any race course or premises used or occupied by such club for race meetings or for the placing of investments on the totalisator.

+[12/2008]

 (4) Any by-laws made under this section may provide for the exclusion from a race course or such premises of any specified class or description of persons, either absolutely or subject to such conditions as may be prescribed by such by-laws.

 (5) This section —

-(a) shall be applicable to any race course notwithstanding the fact that it is or forms part of a reserve or other place in respect of which there exists a right of public use or entry;
+(a) shall be applicable to any race course notwithstanding the fact that it is or forms part of a reserve or other place in respect of which there exists a right of public use or entry; and

 (b) shall not be deemed to limit the power of any club to exclude or remove any person from any race course occupied by the club and which is free from such right of public use or entry.

 (6) An officer of the turf club may remove from the race course or such premises any person who contravenes any by-law made under this section and who fails or refuses to leave the race course or such premises after being requested by such officer to do so.

-[12/2008 wef 27/12/2010]
+[12/2008]

 (7) Every by-law or amendment of or addition to or revocation of or substitution for any by-law made under this section shall, within 30 days of its coming into operation —